 Instructions

-- Beat the soft butter with the sugar for 2 minutes, until light and fluffy.
+- Beat the soft 1 cup unsalted butter with ¾ cup light brown sugar for 2 minutes, until light and fluffy.
 Use a large bowl and an electric mixer or the stand mixer with the paddle attachment.

-- Add the honey and beat until completely incorporated.
+- Add 2 tablespoons honey and beat until completely incorporated.

-- In a medium bowl, stir together both flours, baking soda, salt, and cinnamon.
+- In a medium bowl, stir together 1 cup all-purpose flour, 2 cups whole wheat flour, 1 teaspoon baking soda, ¼ teaspoon salt and ½ teaspoon ground cinnamon.

 - Add the dry ingredients to the butter mixture in 2 parts and mix on the lowest speed or with a spatula.
 Barely incorporate the first part and add the second.
 We don't want to overmix the dough after adding the flour, but it's easier to integrate if we add it in two parts.

-- Wrap the dough and refrigerate for 30 minutes so it firms up and is easier to roll.
+- Wrap the dough and refrigerate for 30 minutes or until cold and firm enough to roll.

 - Divide the dough into two pieces and work with one at a time, keeping the other one wrapped in the refrigerator.